 9. Bending or Flexible Plywood

 Sometimes called “bendy” or “wiggle” board, this type of plywood is usually no more than 3/8”.
-It uses a thin cross-grain pile in the center with two thicker piles on either side.
-Some wiggle boards are made with just two piles to create a curve.
+It uses a thin cross-grain ply in the center with two thicker plies on either side.
+Some wiggle boards are made with just two plies to create a curve.

 The sheets generally come in 4’ x 8’ and are often used in construction.
-However, their most famous use is the single pile for creating stovepipe hats during the Victorian era.
+However, their most famous use is the single ply for creating stovepipe hats during the Victorian era.

 Best Plywood for You